Anniversary Boudoir Session: A Gift He'll Actually Keep — Photography Shark

 There's nothing wrong with that.
 The session is worthwhile either way.
 Boudoir photography is ultimately about how you see yourself; the gift framing is one motivation among many, and it's not a failure if the gift frame shifts after the images exist.

-Some clients resolve this by giving a smaller selection to their partner — three or four framed images, or a small companion album — while keeping the full album private.
+Some clients resolve this by giving a smaller selection to their partner — three or four archival framed prints, or a small companion album — while keeping the full album private.
 Others give nothing and keep the whole project for themselves.
 Both are normal.

 Practical Considerations